 Preparing for a Pelvic MRI

-Preparing for an MRI is relatively easy.
+Preparing for a pelvic MRI is relatively easy.

 A radiology technician will ask you about any preexisting conditions or implants and may discuss any feelings of nervousness about being in tight spaces.
 If you have metal implants, you may not be a candidate for an MRI.
 While you may have already discussed this with another medical provider, radiology technicians always do a second check.